turingschool/backend-curriculum-site/module2/misc/active_record_obstacle_course.markdown

       ```ruby
       # -----------------------------
-      # A section for you to write refactor the Ruby code
+      # A section for you to write refactor the Ruby or raw SQL code
       # -----------------------------
       ```